 The satellite imagery is very nice and user-friendly but what we love even more than satellite imagery is the Custom Mapping feature.
 We have a lot of really nice, detailed, and informational mountain biking maps of the Moab area.
 Instead of carrying a GPS and multiple paper maps, Garmin has come up with Custom Mapping.
 You can scan to your computer a paper map, overlay the paper map on the satellite imagery matching it up exactly, and uploading that layer to the GPS.
 This is an amazing feature that is not only efficient but you will have less to carry and instead of trying to match your GPS with your map, it is all on one device and tells you exactly where you are.

 For those of you that are outdoor adventure bloggers, there is a really cool feature that allows you to invite your readers, families, and friends along for the adventure.
-Via Garmin Connect, your readers can track your adventure in real time.
+Via Garmin Connect, your readers can track your adventure and see the location in real time.
 While this is a cool feature for your friends and family, it could also be helpful in an emergency situation.

 The versatility of the 64st is remarkable and will make you grateful for Garmin’s forward thinking ideas.
 Not only can you view terrain in topographic form or satellite imagery, you can also download marine maps or road maps.
 Perfect for worldly travel, backcountry adventures, or everyday use, it’s easy to prove that this is the only GPS you’ll need.